 Overview of Vietnamese Egg Meatloaf (Cha Trung)

-Egg Meatloaf is a popular dish in the South of Vietnam.
+Egg Meatloaf or Egg Cake is a popular dish in the South of Vietnam.
+Its Vietnamese name is Cha Trung.
 People in the South often serve a slice or wedge of egg meatloaf with grilled pork chop and rice.
 More restaurants in the North started serving this dish when I was working in Vietnam 5 years ago.

 Cooking Vietnamese Egg Meatloaf

 The combination of these ingredients creates a meatloaf blend which will cook beautifully into a flavorful loaf with great texture.
 It’s moist and tender with enough crunchiness to make it more exciting.
 You will come across the mixture of ground pork with dried mushrooms in many traditional Vietnamese dishes, such as the traditional fried spring rolls.

 I recommend using dungeness crab meat if you can find it.
 Its flavor and texture are the best for most Vietnamese dishes that call for crab meat, such as in this Crab Cellophane Noodles Stir-Fry (Mien Xao Cua) dish.
 However, if it’s not available where you are, it’s fine to use other types such as snow crab, blue crab, or refrigerated canned fresh crab meat.
 The dish will still be delicious.

 The preparation is easy.
 Dried wood-ear mushroom and dried shiitake mushroom are rehydrated and finely chopped.
 Cellophane noodles need to be soaked in water for 10 minutes and then cut into 1-2” long pieces.
 You then throw all ingredients in a bowl and mix well to combine.